-Responsibilities of Faculty and Unclassified EmployeesProfessionals Professionals Who Are Evaluated
+Responsibilities of Faculty and Unclassified Employees Professionals Professionals Who Are Evaluated

 C45.1 Each faculty member and/or unclassified professional person-will meet annually with the unit head to jointly establish goals and objectives in research and other creative endeavors, teaching, extension, and directed and non_directed service for the upcoming evaluation period and to discuss their relative importance within the context of the unit's goals.
-Each unclassified professional staff person will meet annually with the unit head to jointly establish goals and objectives related to the responsibilities set forth in theirhis/her_job descriptionfor the year.
-For all faculty and unclassified professionals-employees, these goals and objectives should reflect the relative percentages of time and effort the person plans to allocate to the appropriate areas in the upcoming period.
-It is expected that the previous year's statement will be considered during the annual evaluation and goal setting process.
+Each unclassified professional staff person will meet annually with the unit head to jointly establish goals and objectives related to the responsibilities set forth in theirhis/her job description for the year.
+For all faculty

-Commented [MDR25]: This is new language that provides additional explanation without changing policy.
+Commented [MDR27]: This is new language that provides additional explanation without changing policy.